Become an Instructional Technology Coach

 • Leads educators in integrating technology effectively for differentiating instruction, assessing student learning, and providing rigorous, relevant, and engaging learning for all students

-• Analyzes disaggregated student learning results from a variety of data sources and uses data about participant gains in knowledge and satisfaction levels to determine adult learning needs
+• Analyzes disaggregate student learning results from a variety of data sources and uses data about participant gains in knowledge and satisfaction levels to determine adult learning needs

 As stated in the Virginia Department of Education Handbook, "Technology Coaches" provide on-site and on-demand assistance for fellow teachers to create different forms of learning and teaching with the help of technologies.
 They seek to improve student learning by showing teachers thoughtful applications and best practices of these new tools."